MatheusGeraldini-MongoDB/MongoDB_DataAPI_Azure/intro.md

 Restrictions applicable to MongoDB Data API does apply to the MongoDB connector also.
 Please refer to this [link](https://www.mongodb.com/docs/atlas/app-services/mongodb/crud-and-aggregation-apis/#aggregation-pipeline-stage-availability) to know more about the aggregation stages that are not supported under User context of Data APIs.

-Please follow this [link](https://www.mongodb.com/docs/atlas/api/data-api/#request-limitations) for the known limitations with the requests
+Please follow this [link](https://learn.microsoft.com/en-us/azure/azure-functions/functions-scale) for the known limitations with the Azure functions like time outs and other service limits for each resource plans.

 ## Common errors and remedies

-Please follow this [link](https://www.mongodb.com/docs/atlas/api/data-api-resources/#error-codes) for common error codes and this  [link](https://www.mongodb.com/docs/atlas/api/data-api/#request-traffic) for known failure due to request traffic limitations
+Typical API response codes apply here also.
+Any 4XX errors indicate issue with the request from the client.
+Make sure that the dataSource, database, collection are provided in a valid JSON format.
+Refer to this [Postman Collection] (https://grey-desert-5714.postman.co/workspace/My-Workspace~4b24f70a-aab6-4eb2-8bea-362ddc3a10c0/collection/5631262-a038ba24-f185-4671-acf2-530b3a3ddb55?action=share&source=copy-link&creator=5631262) for examples.
+For 5XX errors, make sure the Azure function is up and running and check its trace to further investigate.